Mightyall/EE538-Final/Report.md

 ```

 ### 4.5 Results
-Here i will split two parts to show the results
+Here is the part of the results.
-11:
+11 points:
 | Algorithm        | value    |  time taken  | min value
 | --------         | -----:   | ----:        |  :----: |
 | br               | 5.0079   |   937691     |  5.0079 |